Souritra-Garai/elbow-manipulator/README.md

 ## Simulation Hierarchy

 The underlying differential equations for the system is solved at very high frequency compared to controller frequency.
-This, in priciple, emulates the real world condition, where the torque-based robot controller runs at a finite frequency while the system continuosly evolves with time.
+This, in principle, emulates the real world condition, where the torque-based robot controller runs at a finite frequency while the system continuously evolves with time.